denten-books/plain-text/1-chapter.md

 glance, it concerns only this relation, but upon closer examination, the first alteration irradiates in every direction, affecting in decisive manner all the factors and functions" [@ricur_interpretation_1976, 25].

-[^ln1-formal]: I discuss the idea of form as structure and sound in greater detail in Chapter 3.

 [^ln1-gurevich]: Kittler mistakingly attributes "Algorithms in the World of Bounded Resources" to Brosl Hasslacher.
 The author is rather Yuri Gurevich,